Capstone-Project-Sekarya/.github/profile/README.md

 ## 📱 Features of Sekarya APP

 - Detect Painting and Vector species predictions using camera
-- Provides detailed information on the types of .... predicted (description and ratings)
+- Provides detailed information on the types of Art predicted (description and ratings)
-- Give some reccomenders about .....
+- Give some reccomenders about artists/art
-- All user can upload story about .....
+- All user can upload story about art
+- All user can hire commission art
 - Track the story position with google maps

 ## 🔗 Repository Branches